qiboteam/qibo/doc/source/code-examples/index.rst

+.. _examples:

 Code examples
 =============

-In this section we present the basic aspects of Qibo design and provide installation instructions.
+In this section we present code examples from basic to advanced features implemented in Qibo.
+Furthermore we include a list of quantum applications for different topics and quantum algorithms:

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     examples
     advancedexamples